matheus23/irreactive.com/content/about.md

 This blog is an attempt at sharing the research work I’m trying to create around graphics APIs, rethought from the bottom up in a purely functional way.

-If you would like to reach out to me, send me a (direct) message over twitter [@matheusdev23].
+If you would like to reach out to me, send me a message over twitter [@matheusdev23].

-If you want to get notified about new blog posts, follow me on twitter or use the E-Mail form below.
+If you want to **get notified about new blog posts**, follow me on twitter or use the E-Mail form below.

 Wondering about the technology behind this blog?
 Read [the release post]!